Welcome to David Clarke's home page.

 DC's personal page

-Despite my background in algorithm development and supercomputer simulations, I remain a bit of a ludite.
+Despite my background in algorithm development and supercomputer simulations, I remain a bit of a luddite.
 I'm not a blogger, I don't do Facebook, and I most certainly don't tweet.
-I don't even own a cell phone!
-This web-page, such as it is, represents my first and likely only foray into "social media".
+This web-page, then, represents my first and only foray into "social media".

 Background